harrisonized/Predicting_Popularity_of_Rock_Climbs/README.md

 For the Data Acquisition, I obtained data on both [Bishop, CA](https://www.mountainproject.com/area/106064825/bishop-area) and [Joshua Tree](https://www.mountainproject.com/area/105720495/joshua-tree-national-park).
 However, for the modeling, I chose to focus on the Bishop dataset.

-For more information, please read [my blog post](https://harrisonized.github.io/2019/04/23/predicting-popularity-of-rock-climbs-regression.html).
+For more information, please read my [blog post](https://harrisonized.github.io/2019/04/23/predicting-popularity-of-rock-climbs-regression.html) and feel free to [email me](harrisonized@gmail.com) with any questions.